Rewriting the Product Development Process

 Akazawa’s futuristic factory is fueled by 3D printing.
 Team members across countries coordinate designs in real time over cloud-based CAD and prototype in-house using desktop stereolithography (SLA) 3D printing, saving upwards of 85 percent in time and costs for some components.
 Ultimately, this digital design process inspired the company to rewrite and revamp its product development strategy.

-Continue on to read more about what Akazawa and his team learned throughout the design process for PLEN Cube, and how they’ll hard-wire these lessons into their work moving forward.
+Continue on to read more about what Akazawa and his team learned throughout the design and product development process for PLEN Cube, and how they’ll hard-wire these lessons into their work moving forward.

 Exploring Prototyping with 3D Printing